 Statutory agencies have legal responsibilities for regulating activities that may harm the natural environment, particularly where they might affect habitats, sites or species that are protected under UK or European legislation.
 WSBRC provides detailed information to support our local authorities to identify planning applications where such considerations apply.

 The information we provide also helps environmental organisations and land managers to target their activities more effectively – a vital consideration when resources are limited.
 Find out how the Environment Agency (EA) uses our data.

 The skilled staff members also support a variety of projects and programmes utilising a range of data management techniques in tandem with mapping and data analysis software.

 Where do our records come from?

-Information for habitats, sites and species are obtained from a wide variety of sources including paid surveyors, commissioned surveys and data provided by other voluntary and statutory organisations; but most species records are collected by volunteers.
-These provide the bulk of the WSBRC's species records and we support our recorders with guidance on best practice in biological recording and providing resources, such as equipment, where possible.
-A network of approved volunteer experts, the County Recorders, provide us with most specialist records and undertake verification our records but we also rely upon general recorders to keep us up-to-date on what is happening in the county.
+A network of approved volunteer experts, the County Recorders, provide us with most specialist records and undertake records verification but we also rely upon general recorders to keep us up-to-date on what is happening in the county.
 After all, no-one starts off as an expert!